Development

 the resulting artifacts end up in build/sphinx/html

-instead of docs/_build/html
+instead of docs/_build/html.

 Tips

-might not be available for all platforms.
+Pre-built packages for grpcio and grpcio-tools might not be available for all platforms.

-Meaning that these packages will be built when pip
+Meaning that these packages will be built when pip installs SuPA.

 As these packages use a lot of C++ code,